ob3dd/Adult-Income/README.md

 ![Header-38-800x450](https://github.com/ob3dd/Adult-Income-and-Wine-Quality-/assets/133266342/ad2e403c-b8ea-4422-9edf-619d0d03b5dc)
 # Adult Income
-This is where I will be exploring, analyzing, and gaining valuable insights from two diverse and fascinating datasets: "Adult Income" and "Wine Quality.", and also pick one to work with.
+This is where I will be exploring, analyzing, and gaining valuable insights from a diverse and fascinating dataset: "Adult Income".
-I chose to work on the "Adult Income"

 # Business Description and Stakeholders
 This dataset is about the income made by adults from all kinds of demographic.
 Giving an individual's annual income from various factors, but also influenced by their paths across life.
 # Source of Data: